 - 1. Implement Chester TII and DVRPC TIP road and intersection improvements shown on Map 4. - Monitor the projects listed on the Chester County TII and DVRPC TIP to ensure that they remain on the lists and are implemented. - 2.
-Implement road and intersection improvements shown on Map 5. - Advocate for inclusion of transportation issues identified on Map 5 on the Chester County TII and DVRPC TIP. - o In the Roslyn and Pamona neighborhoods, consider using traffic calming techniques and pursue possible remedies to address parking issues. - Implement public transportation system enhancements shown on Map 6. - Partner with CCPC and neighboring municipalities to advocate for a commuter service between Wilmington, West Chester, and Honeybrook. - Partner with CCPC and neighboring municipalities to advocate for extension of SEPTA's Media/Elwyn rail line to West Chester. - Partner with SEPTA, DVRPC, CCPC, and the West Chester Pike Coalition to launch the Enhanced Bus Service program. - Work with landowners, SEPTA, DVRPC, CCPC and the West Chester Pike Coalition to make bus stop improvements in a phased approached, giving the three EBS bus stops the highest priority followed by other high use stops.
+Implement road and intersection improvements shown on Map 5. - Advocate for inclusion of transportation issues identified on Map 5 on the Chester County TII and DVRPC TIP. - In the Roslyn and Pomona neighborhoods, consider using traffic calming techniques and pursue possible remedies to address parking issues.
+Also consider opening Stadium Road as a means to relieve traffic in these neighborhoods. - 3.
+Implement public transportation system enhancements shown on Map 6. - Partner with CCPC and neighboring municipalities to advocate for a commuter service between Wilmington, West Chester, and Honeybrook. - Partner with CCPC and neighboring municipalities to advocate for extension of SEPTA's Media/Elwyn rail line to West Chester. - o Partner with SEPTA, DVRPC, CCPC, and the West Chester Pike Coalition to launch the Enhanced Bus Service program. - Work with landowners, SEPTA, DVRPC, CCPC and the West Chester Pike Coalition to make bus stop improvements in a phased approached, giving the three EBS bus stops the highest priority followed by other high use stops.
 The EBS study cites specific improvements needed at each of the three stops.
-Bus stop improvements should follow SEPTA's Bus Stop Design Guidelines, which include shelters, pedestrian and bicycle access, and other amenities. - 4.
-Pursue traffic signal timing improvements on West Chester Pike to improve the flow of traffic and increase SEPTA's on-time performance.
+Bus stop improvements should follow SEPTA's Bus Stop Design Guidelines, which include shelters, pedestrian and bicycle access, trash recepticles, and other amenities. - Work with PennDOT, DVRPC, CCPC, and West Chester Borough to establish shuttle service from the park-and-ride lot to the Borough.

-- 5. Promote the park and ride lot - 6.
+- 4. Pursue traffic signal timing improvements on West Chester Pike to improve the flow of traffic and increase SEPTA's on-time performance. - 5.
+Promote the park and ride lot - 6.
 Adopt a Complete Streets policy, which directs transportation planners and engineers to include design for pedestrian, bicycle, public transit facilities, and landscaping (as applicable) in both new road construction projects and road improvement projects. - 7.
-Consider adopting a Traffic Impact Fee, which allows municipalities to assess developers for a portion of the transportation capital improvements costs necessitated by, and attributed to their developments. - 8.
 Create a capital improvement plan for transportation facilities, including pedestrian and bicycle facilities, which targets locations where facilities are needed most and land development is not imminent.
 In addition to functional roads, projects should focus on creating safe pedestrian connections to the Township's key destinations and to SEPTA bus stops, and should include facilities such as sidewalks, bike paths and bike parking, crosswalks, crossing signals, lighting, signage, and landscaping/street trees. - 9.
 Consider adopting an Official Map to identify the locations of desired future roadways and pedestrian and bicycle paths.
 The Official Map gives the Township the right of first refusal for acquisition of land to be occupied by the road or path.